arsscriptum/arsscriptum.github.io/_posts/2022-10-12-generic-collections.md

 ## Commands

 Each of these come from the ```[System.Collections.Generic]``` library.
-You can read about everything in that namespace easily on the Microsoft documentation site.
+You can read about everything in that namespace easily on the [Microsoft documentation site](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic?view=net-6.0) .

 These classes are each coded to a specific type during creation.
 This means that anything you put into these arrays will get cast to that destination type when inserted.
 If it cannot be cast, then the insertion will fail and error.